rsdoiel/antenna/columns.md

 <p><a class="tag" href="/search/?q=%23RPG">#RPG</a> <a class="tag" href="/search/?q=%231PDC">#1PDC</a> <a class="tag" href="/search/?q=%23Administration">#Administration</a></p>

 <p><strong>2024-11-04</strong>.
 I started looking at Ghostscript to reduce filesize.
-The result using <code>-dPDFSETTINGS=/ebook</code> is disappointing.
+The result of using <code>-dPDFSETTINGS=/ebook</code> is disappointing.
 The first PDF I opened had text in the original turned to a badly pixelated image.</p>

 <p>I started reading <a href="https://ghostscript.com/blog/optimizing-pdfs.html">Optimizing PDFs</a> on the Ghostscript blog and my head started smoking.</p>